Coupled cluster theory: Towards an algebraic geometry formulation: Exponential parametrization

 where $\{\cdot\}$ highlights the normal ordering (see e.g.~\cite{messiah1990albert,helgaker2014molecular} for the definition of normal ordered operators).
-We furthermore introduce a canonical order on the occupied and virtual indices, i.e., $i<j$ and $a<b$, introducing an additional phase, i.e., a sign.
+We furthermore introduce a canonical order on the indices, i.e., $i<j$ and $a<b$, introducing an additional phase, i.e., a sign.
 For a general excitation operator $X^{a_1,...,a_k}_{i_1,...,i_k}$ we define the excitation multiindex

-i.e., $X_\mu = X^{a_1,...,a_k}_{i_1,...,i_k}$ and we call $|\mu| = k$ the excitation rank.
-Although this definition of excitation operators is rather general, we subsequently restrict the considerations to excitations w.r.t. one particular reference Slater determinant.
-More precisely, we pick an in principle arbitrary reference Slater determinant, denoted by $\Phi_0$---without loss of generality, we may assume $\Phi_0=\Phi[1,...,N]$.
-The orbitals that are used to generate the reference Slater determinant are called {\it occupied orbitals}, and all the remaining spin orbitals are called {\it virtual orbitals}.
-Then, we only consider excitation indices $\mu$ that excite from the occupied into the virtual indices and denote the set of multiindices that describes said excitations as $\mathcal{I}$.
-Since this set of excitations corresponds to replacing indices in the string $[1,...,N]$ with indices in the string $[N+1,...,K]$, we may deduce that there is a one-to-one relation between excitation operators and Slater determinants except for the reference Slater determinant $\Phi_0$.
+and denote $X_\mu = X^{a_1,...,a_k}_{i_1,...,i_k}$---we call $|\mu| = k$ the excitation rank.
+We subsequently restrict the considerations to excitations with $i_p\in\{1,...,N\}$ and $a_p \in \{ N+1,...K\}$, and refer to $\Phi_0=\Phi[1,...,N]$ as the reference Slater determinant.
+Moreover, the orbitals $\{1,...,N\}$ are called {\it occupied orbitals}, $\{ N+1,...K\}$ and called {\it virtual orbitals}.
+The excitation indices $\mu$ that excite from the occupied into the virtual orbitals define the multi-index set $\mathcal{I}$.
+Since this set of excitations corresponds to simply replacing indices in the string $[1,..., N]$ with indices in the string $[N+1,..., K]$ (plus some additional permutation), we may deduce that there is a one-to-one relation between excitation operators and Slater determinants except for the reference Slater determinant $\Phi_0$.
 In other words, the excitation operators map the reference Slater determinant $\Phi_0$ to all other Slater determinants.
-Given a reference Slater determinant $\Phi_0$, we may therefore identify every other Slater determinant by the corresponding excitation and consequently find
+Hence, the basis can be recovered as

-This allows us to introduce yet another representation of Slater determinants which is very useful for practical considerations.
-To that end, let $\mu$ be a multiindex
+This allows us to introduce an alternative representation of Slater determinants which is very useful for practical considerations.
+Let $\mu$ be a multi-index of rank $k$, then we may write the Slater determinant $\Phi_\mu$ as